uhppoted/uhppote-core/README.md

 - [`OpenDoor`](#opendoor)
 - [`Listen`](#listen)

-Other than `GetDevices` API which specifically uses UDP broadcast to issue a request, the API will uses the configured controller IP address if possible, falling back to a broadcast request if necessary.
+Other than `GetDevices` API which specifically uses UDP broadcast to issue a request, the API will use the configured controller IP address if possible, falling back to a broadcast request if necessary.

 #### `GetDevices`